Raven-Symoné: 2012–present: Broadway and television focus

 On January 31, 2012, it was confirmed that she would appear in the Broadway musical Sister Act as Deloris van Cartier, marking her Broadway debut in a lead role.
 Her run started on March 27, 2012.
 Her contracted final performance coincided with the closure of the show on Broadway on August 26, 2012.
 In 2013, she filmed a cameo in See Dad Run alongside former Hangin' With Mr. Cooper co-star Mark Curry.
 In early 2014, she began filming Loose, an independent film co-starring Meagan Good, in Mississippi.

 In February 2015, she made a guest appearance on the Fox series Empire.
 In May 2015, she began a recurring role as Rhonda Johnson on the ABC comedy series Black-ish; she would continue to appear in the role in the series until April 2020.
 In June 2015, she starred in the independent film A Girl Like Grace.
 Also in June 2015, Raven-Symoné joined the ABC daytime talk show The View on a permanent basis after she guest hosted the show multiple times earlier in the year.
 She was nominated for a Daytime Emmy Award during her run on the show from 2016 to 2017.
 In September 2015, she guest starred in a two part episode of the Disney Channel Original Series K.C.
 Undercover, portraying the character Simone Devereaux, who is the inventor of the family robot, Judy.
 This marked her first appearance on the channel since her guest appearance on Sonny With a Chance in 2010.

 On October 27, 2016, she announced she would leave The View before the end of 2016 to focus on executive producing and starring in a That's So Raven spin-off, Raven's Home.
 The series premiered on July 21, 2017.
 For her performance, she earned a nomination for a Daytime Emmy Award.
 The series ran for six seasons, ending in September 2023.

 In May 2016, she released two new tracks via online streaming, "Sarafina" and "Cruise Control".
 It was the first time in eight years she released new music since her self-titled project in 2008.
 On November 6, 2019, Raven competed in season two of The Masked Singer as "Black Widow".
 In December 2019, Raven-Symoné released the EP 33000 and in March 2020, released the single "Spacetruck" from the extended play InfraSounds under her mononym, Raven, in April 2020.
 In July 2020, she released the song "Serah".
-In May 2024, she signed an overall deal with Disney Branded Television and will produce the spinoff of Raven's Home titled Alice in the Palace, set to premiere in 2025.
+In May 2024, she signed an overall deal with Disney Branded Television.
+She was to produce the Raven's Home spinoff Alice in the Palace in 2025; a pilot was filmed but the series was not developed further.
 In October 2024, she became a host of the game show Scrabble on The CW.

+In June 2026, it was announced she would have a guest appearance in season 2 of Adults.